BZIEO/Calculator/README.md

-# Calculator App made using JavaScript, will re-doing this one from scratch as I recieved assistance on this one
+# Calculator App made using JavaScript, will be re-doing this one from scratch as I recieved assistance on this one